tcltk/tklib/modules/tablelist/README.txt

 and "tk_library" variables, respectively.

-To install Tablelist on UNIX, "cd" to the desired directory and unpack the distribution file "tablelist5.2.tar.gz":
+To install Tablelist on UNIX, "cd" to the desired directory and unpack the distribution file "tablelist5.3.tar.gz":

-    gunzip -c tablelist5.2.tar.gz | tar -xf -
+    gunzip -c tablelist5.3.tar.gz | tar -xf -

-This command will create a directory named "tablelist5.2", with the subdirectories "demos", "doc", and "scripts".
+This command will create a directory named "tablelist5.3", with the subdirectories "demos", "doc", and "scripts".

-On Windows, use WinZip or some other program capable of unpacking the distribution file "tablelist5_2.zip" into the directory "tablelist5.2", with the subdirectories "demos", "doc", and "scripts".
+On Windows, use WinZip or some other program capable of unpacking the distribution file "tablelist5_3.zip" into the directory "tablelist5.3", with the subdirectories "demos", "doc", and "scripts".

-Note that the file "tablelistEdit.tcl" in the "scripts" directory is only needed for applications making use of interactive cell editing.
+The file "tablelistEdit.tcl" in the "scripts" directory is only needed for applications making use of interactive cell editing.
 Similarly, the file "tablelistMove.tcl" in the same directory is only required for scripts invoking the "move" or "movecolumn" tablelist command.
 Finally, the file "tablelistThemes.tcl" is only needed for applications using the package Tablelist_tile (see next section).

 Next, you should check the exact version number of your Tcl/Tk distribution, given by the "tcl_patchLevel" and "tk_patchLevel"